Crossmint/n8n-nodes-crossmint/README.md

 3. Update any personal information (email addresses, wallet addresses, etc.)
 4. Execute the workflow

-## 🛠️ Development Setup
+## 🛠️ Local Development Setup

-For contributing to this project:
+If you wish to run the Crossmint node from source:

 1.  **Clone the repository:**
     ```bash